310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 No, not only that— They deserve something better than drawing a manga created only for the sake of criticism and personal grudges towards us.

-There’s no denying it — the things we’ve done are unworthy of praise.
+There’s no denying it: the things we’ve done are unworthy of praise.
 Akatsuki were villains of the revolution that happened a year ago.

 But that story has ended.